bunnybunnybun/TacOS/README.md

 Also, please keep in mind that:
  - This is a very early prototype, and not anywhere near finished
- - I did not write this entirely from scratch, as that would take, maybe... years?
+ - I did not write this entirely from scratch, as that would take, let's just say... a very long time.

 <details><summary> 📸 Screenshots</summary>
  Daisies theme: